architek/myfiles/README.rst

    chsh -s `which zsh`

-*Remark*:Zsh uses powerlevel9k theme by default.
-If you use powerlevel9k, you will also need to install en_US.UTF-8 locales (used internally by powerlevel9k)
+*Remark*:Zsh configuration now uses powerlevel9k theme.
+If you use powerlevel9k, you will also need to install en_US.UTF-8 locales (used internally by powerlevel9k).
+On debian systems, run ``dpkg-reconfigure locales`` and add en_US.UTF-8.